jcroh0508/jcroh0508.github.io/_pages/about.md

         <img src="/images/brave_software.png"
              alt="Brave Software Logo"
              class="logo-emoji">
-        I am currently doing a Summer Research Internship at Brave Software working on privacy and security of AI agents with <a href="https://alishahin.github.io/">Ali Shahin Shamsabadi</a>.
+        I have recently completed my Summer Research Internship at Brave Software where I worked on privacy and security of AI agents with <a href="https://alishahin.github.io/">Ali Shahin Shamsabadi</a>.
 </p>